Chamizal dispute

 The Chamizal dispute was an international land and boundary conflict over contested land (estimates range from 600 to 1,600 acres) along the Mexico–United States border between El Paso, Texas, and Ciudad Juárez, Chihuahua.
 The conflict was caused by multiple meandering, southward shifts in the Rio Grande, which delineates the U.S.-Mexico boundary in this region.
 When the International Boundary Commission (IBC) first began investigating the dispute in 1895, it discovered that an 1852 survey of the international boundary/Río Grande (in Río Bravo del Norte) through El Paso and Cd.
-Juárez was significantly different from the river's present (1895) location.
+Juárez was significantly different from the river's 1895 course.

 After much investigation, the IBC decided that the Chamizal Dispute began in 1864.
 That year the Río Grande made a dramatic, southward shift after a remarkable flood in the river.
 This shift subsequently placed Mexican territory known at that time as Paso del Norte's "Partido Chamizal" or the "Chamizal District" north of the river/boundary—and seemingly into U.S. jurisdiction.
-As the river’s southward meanderings continued, and as more Anglo American settlers began arriving to this region in the late 1880s and settling Partido Chamizal as part of the American town of El Paso, these processes together created the swath of contested land known as "El Chamizal" or the "Chamizal Zone."
+As the river's southward meanderings continued, and as more Anglo American settlers began arriving to this region in the late 1880s and settling Partido Chamizal as part of the American town of El Paso, these processes together created the swath of contested land known as "El Chamizal" or the "Chamizal Zone."
 While Americans exerted control and jurisdiction over the territory, the state of Mexico never relinquished its claim to the zone.
 Residents of Cd.
 Juárez who had owned and farmed land within Partido Chamizal also never gave up their claims.

-Presidents William Howard Taft and Porfirio Díaz at their historic summit in Ciudad Juárez, Mexico, a historic first meeting between a U.S. and Mexican President, and the first time a U.S. President crossed into Mexico.
+Presidents William Howard Taft and Porfirio Díaz at their historic summit in Ciudad Juárez, Mexico, a historic first meeting between a U.S. and Mexican President, and the first time a U.S. president crossed into Mexico.